For Mental Health Professionals and Agencies

 Kara offers two kinds of grief support services for bereaved individuals: peer support and psychotherapy.
 We hope the information summarized below will assist you when recommending Kara services to your clients.
 Please contact us at 650-321-5272 with questions.

-While Kara’s peer support model is appropriate for many people, some clients have circumstances that complicate their grief work (see list below).
+While Kara’s peer support model is often appropriate for many people, some clients have circumstances that complicate their grief work (see list below).
 When peer support is not sufficient to address a client’s needs, Kara offers referrals to psychotherapy, either through Kara’s internal psychotherapy program or through external resources.
-Kara’s internal psychotherapy services are provided by therapist interns who have excellent clinical training as well as a depth of knowledge and experience in helping clients deal with complex issues of grief and loss.
+Kara’s internal psychotherapy services are provided by therapist associates who have excellent clinical training as well as a depth of knowledge and experience in helping clients deal with complex issues of grief and loss.

 - Complicated personal or family issues